musartedev/dibujarte-css/public/Traducciones/english.md

 </details>

 ## 👀 What is it about?
 Let's get into the use of style sheets.
-Ready to learn and stimulate your imagination?.
+Ready to learn and stimulate your imagination?
 Anyone can participate, the idea is to share the process.

 ## 🤔 How can I participate?